Travel, Stay, and Key Information

 For foreign visitors, driving in Mexico City is generally more trouble than it’s worth.
 Traffic is heavy, parking is limited, and driving norms can feel unfamiliar.
 Unless you have driven in Mexico in the past and plan to travel long distances in and around the city, we strongly recommend against renting a car.

-Rideshare services are by far the easiest and most reliable way to get around.
+Outside the airport and for your return to the airport, rideshare services are by far the easiest and most reliable way to get around.
+Taxis typically charge more, may not accept credit cards, and may not carry enough change for large-denomination payments.
 Uber is widely used and very dependable.
-We recommend also downloading DiDi, a very popular rideshare app that often offers cheaper fares, before your trip.
-Cabify is another reliable option.
+We also recommend downloading DiDi, a very popular rideshare app that often offers cheaper fares.

 Drinking Water